riatelab/geotoolbox/README.md

 geo.coords2geo(
     data, // a json object
     {
-        coords: "Coordinates" // the field containing coordinates (you can use also `coordinates`) })
+        coords: "Coordinates" // the field containing coordinates separated by a comma or other separator.
+Coordinates in wkt format are also accepted.
+    })
 ```